Spatio-Temporal Analysis of Epidemic Phenomena Using the R Package surveillance: Spatio-temporal point pattern of infective events

-\end{Schunk} The time series plot shows the monthly aggregated number of cases by finetype in a stacked histogram as well as each type's cumulative number over time.
-The spatial plot shows the observation window \code{W} with the locations of all cases (by type), where the areas of the points are proportional to the number of cases at the respective location.
+\end{Schunk} The time-series plot (Figure~\ref{fig:imdepi_plot1}) shows the monthly aggregated number of cases by finetype in a stacked histogram as well as each type's cumulative number over time.
+The spatial plot (Figure~\ref{fig:imdepi_plot2}) shows the observation window \code{W} with the locations of all cases (by type), where the areas of the points are proportional to the number of cases at the respective location.
+Additional shading by the population is possible and exemplified in \code{help("plot.epidataCS")}.

 The above static plots do not capture the space-time dynamics of epidemic spread.
 An animation may provide additional insight and can be produced by the corresponding \code{animate}-method.
-For instance, to look at the first year of the B-type in a weekly sequence of snapshots in a web browser (using facilities of the \pkg{animation} package \citep{R:animation}): \begin{Schunk} \begin{Sinput} R> library("animation") R> saveHTML(animate(subset(imdepi, type=="B"), interval=c(0,365), time.spacing=7), + htmlfile = "imdepi_animation.html", + nmax = Inf, interval = 0.2, loop = FALSE, + title = "Animation of the first year of type B events") \end{Sinput} \end{Schunk} Selecting events from \class{epidataCS} is enabled by the \code{[}-method (used by the \code{subset}-method), which returns a new \class{epidataCS} object containing only the selected subset of \code{events}.
+For instance, to look at the first year of the B-type in a weekly sequence of snapshots in a web browser (using facilities of the \pkg{animation} package of \citealp{R:animation}): \begin{Schunk} \begin{Sinput} R> animation::saveHTML( + animate(subset(imdepi, type == "B"), interval = c(0, 365), time.spacing = 7), + nmax = Inf, interval = 0.2, loop = FALSE, + title = "Animation of the first year of type B events") \end{Sinput} \end{Schunk} Selecting events from \class{epidataCS} as for the animation above is enabled by the \code{[}- and \code{subset}-methods, which return a new \class{epidataCS} object containing only the selected \code{events}.